St. Catherine of Siena once described a conversation she had with the Lord in prayer, where Jesus spoke the following words to her:

 This is the song that she sings after visiting her cousin Elizabeth, who as we recall, was pregnant at the time with John the Baptist:

 “My soul proclaims the greatness of the Lord, my spirit rejoices in God my savior.
 For he has looked with favor upon his lowly servant.
 From this day all generations will call me blessed: the Almighty has done great things for me, and holy is his Name.”

-That is really important.
-Mary is able to say on the one hand that she is truly God’s lowly servant — She is the handmaid of the Lord.
-She is able to say in all humility, “I am not!” while simultaneously saying: “From this day, all generations will call me blessed.”
-That’s humility, too, because it’s true.
-She really will be called “blessed” for all eternity.
-She’s the queen of all the angels and saints.
+In this beautiful song, Mary is able to say (on the one hand) that she is truly God’s lowly servant — She is only the handmaid of the Lord.
+She is able to say in all humility, “I am not!” …But then, she is able to say: “From this day, all generations will call me blessed.”

-This Jesus of Nazareth is the Son of God — the God of Abraham, and Isaac, and Jacob — the same God who spoke to Moses from the heart of that crazy Burning Bush, saying those crazy words that echo down through the centuries: “I AM WHO I AM.”
+This Jesus of Nazareth is the Son of God — the God of Abraham, and Isaac, and Jacob — the same God who spoke to Moses from the heart of the Burning Bush, saying: “I AM WHO AM.”